-Using a broad spectrum of compositional techniques, to create contrast or to seek cohabitation for different musical texture, Fabrizio wants to reflect upon the absurdity of the time we are living in and the complexity of the human being.
+Using a broad spectrum of techniques, to create contrast or to seek cohabitation for different musical textures, Fabrizio wants to reflect upon the absurdity of the time we live in and the complexity of the human being.
 Irony has a primary role as inspiration and as a rhetorical and compositional tool.

-His music has been performed by important performer such as Mivos Quartet, Livia Rado, Paolo Ravaglia, Quartetto Indaco, Estica Woodwind quintet, Prezioso String Quartet, unassisted fold etc. in important Festival in Europe such as “RavennaFestival”, “Estonian Music Days”, “highSCORE Festival”, “VIPA Festival”, “Le forme del suono”, “Commute Festival” and others.
+Fabrizio’s music stems from his collaboration with the musicians he writes for.
+Among the various ensembles he works or has worked with are the Estonian Philarmonic Chamber Choir, Mivos Quartet, L’Arsenale Ensemble, BlowUp!
+Percussion, Paolo Ravaglia, Momir Novakovic, Quartetto Indaco, Tema Quartet, Estica Woodwind quintet, Prezioso String Quartet, unassisted fold etc. His music is performed at important Festival such as “Nuova Consonanza”, “Estonian Music Days”, “RavennaFestival”, “highSCORE Festival”, “UNM Festival”, “VIPA Festival”, “Le forme del suono”, “Commute Festival” and others.

 He took part in several masterclasses, seminars and workshops with many composers such as Helmut Lachenmann, Julia Wolfe, Stefano Gervasoni, Michael Finnissy, Rebecca Saunders, Ivan Fedele, Filippo Perocco, and others.

 Since 2019 he works as a production assistant in the “highSCORE Festival”.